ihaveamac/ninfs/README.md

 It can also be provided with the `--seeddb` argument.

-Python 3.6.1+, pycryptodomex, and fusepy are required. appJar is required for the GUI.
+Python 3.6.1+ and pycryptodomex are required. appJar is required for the GUI.
 * Python 3.5.2+ is supported right now, but support will be removed after Ubuntu 18.04 is released.
+* fusepy is pre-included until the [main fusepy repository](https://github.com/fusepy/fusepy) has full Windows support.

 ### Windows
 Windows 7 or later is required.